EvgeniyaItkina/FunnyButton/README.md

 📋 *Features*

-- **Dynamic movement:** The button changes its location.
+- **Dynamic movement:**  The button moves randomly when the cursor hovers over it.
-- **Custom styles:** The button dynamically changes shape and color.
+- **Custom styles:** The button changes shape, color, and text dynamically.
+- **Traces**: A temporary trace appears where the button was previously located.
-- **Winning screen:** Displays a congratulatory popup on success.
+- **Winning screen**: Displays a congratulatory popup with a "Start New Game" button when the user clicks the button.

 🛠️ *Technologies Used*

 <u>HTML</u>: Game structure.
 <u>CSS</u> (generated dynamically in TypeScript): Styles for the button, popup, and controls.
-<u>TypeScript</u>: Game logic and dynamic style updates.
+<u>TypeScript</u>: Handles game logic, including movement, shape, and color changes.

 🚀 *Installation and Launch*

-Clone the repository:
+<u>Clone the repository</u>:

 git clone https://github.com/your-username/FunnyButton.git
 cd FunnyButton
+<u>Run the project</u>:

-Make sure you have a local server (e.g., Live Server for VS Code).
+Ensure you have a local server (e.g., Live Server for VS Code).

-Run the project:

-If using Live Server, simply open index.html in your browser.
+Open index.html in your browser using Live Server.
-Enjoy the game!
+<u>Enjoy the game!</u>

 📖 *Project Structure*